Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 Abstract

-This paper investigates tree species classification using Sentinel-2 multispectral satellite image time-series.
-Despite their critical importance for many applications, such maps are often unavailable, outdated, or inaccurate for large areas.
-The interest of using remote sensing time series to produce these maps has been highlighted in many studies.
-However, many methods proposed in the literature still rely on a standard classification algorithm, usually the Random Forest (RF) algorithm with vegetation indices.
-This study shows that the use of deep learning models can lead to a significant improvement in classification results, especially in an imbalanced context where the RF algorithm tends to predict towards the majority class.
-In our use case in the center of France with 10 tree species, we obtain an overall accuracy (OA) around 95% and a F1-macro score around 80% using three different benchmark deep learning architectures.
-In contrast, using the RF algorithm yields an OA of 93% and an F1 of 60%, indicating that the minority classes are not classified with sufficient accuracy.
-Therefore, the proposed framework is a strong baseline that can be easily implemented in most scenarios, even with a limited amount of reference data.
-Our results highlight that standard multilayer perceptron can be competitive with batch normalization and a sufficient amount of parameters.
-Other architectures (convolutional or attention-based) can also achieve strong results when tuned properly.
-Furthermore, our results show that DL models are naturally robust to imbalanced data, although similar results can be obtained using dedicated techniques.
+This paper investigates tree species classification using Sentinel-2 multispectral satellite image time-series (SITS).
+Despite their importance for many applications and users, such mapping is often unavailable or outdated.
+The value of using SITS to classify tree species on a large scale has been demonstrated in numerous studies.
+However, many methods proposed in the literature still rely on a standard machine learning algorithm, usually the Random Forest (RF) algorithm.
+Our analysis shows that the use of deep learning (DL) models can lead to a significant improvement in classification results, especially in an imbalanced context where the RF algorithm tends to predict towards the majority class.
+In our case study in central France with 10 tree species, we obtained an overall accuracy (OA) of around 95% and an F1-macro score of around 80% using three different benchmark DL architectures (fully connected, convolutional and attention-based networks).
+In contrast, using the RF algorithm, the OA and F1 scores obtained are 92% and 60%, indicating that the minority classes are poorly classified.
+Our results also show that DL models are robust to imbalanced data, although small improvements can be obtained by specifically addressing this issue.
+Validation on independent in-situ data shows that all models struggle to predict in areas not well covered by training data, but even in this situation, the RF algorithm is largely outperformed by deep learning models for minority classes.
+The proposed framework can be easily implemented as a strong baseline, even with a limited amount of reference data.

-Forest monitoring, tree species classification, deep learning, multispectral satellite time series, imbalanced data
+Keywords: Forest monitoring; tree species classification; deep learning; multispectral satellite time series; imbalanced data; Sentinel-2

 1 Introduction↩︎

-Tree species identification is critical for many applications related to forest monitoring.
+Tree species identification is necessary for many applications related to forest monitoring.
 For example, species information is used in combination with allometric equations for carbon estimation, since carbon growth and storage is species dependent [1][3].
 The proportion of tree species and species combinations is also used as an indicator of biodiversity and forest resilience [4], [5].
 In addition, climate change is increasingly affecting the forests, with large-scale abiotic (fire, drought, windthrows) and biotic (insects and pathogens) disturbances impacting the species composition.
-Hence, there is an urgent need for updated tree species maps, e.g. for accurate analysis of tree health [6] or to support reforestation decisions [7], [8].
+Hence, there is an urgent need for updated tree species maps, e.g. for accurate analysis of tree health [6] or to support reforestation decisions [7][9].
 Unfortunately, such information is not always available, accurate or updated at fine scale and for large areas.
 Standard ground-based inventories are time-consuming and cannot be conducted on a yearly basis.
-For instance, in France, the last National Forest Inventory (NFI) data provided by IGN (Institut national de l’information géographique et forestière) is outdated since it was conducted between 2007 and 2018 (BD Forêt V2, [9]).
+For instance, in France, the last open dataset provided by IGN (Institut national de l’information géographique et forestière) is outdated since it was conducted between 2007 and 2018 (BD Forêt® V2, [10]).
+In addition, National Forest Inventory (NFI) plots are not freely available and do not cover forests continuously.

 Standard frameworks for mapping tree species with in situ data often rely on the Random Forest (RF) algorithm [17].
 For example, [11] observed in their review that the RF algorithm is one of the most used algorithms for such tasks, with other standard machine learning methods such as support vector machine (SVM).
 In more recent studies, the RF algorithm is still largely used, e.g., [12], [18][20].
 The popularity of RF with remote sensing data can be explained by several advantages: it is less prone to overfitting, requires less data for training, and is faster than deep learning (DL) methods.
 Moreover, the RF algorithm is more easily interpretable than other algorithms, which can be interesting depending on the task at hand (see for example [6] in the case of forest health detection).

-Therefore, in this paper we propose to explore pixel-level deep learning strategies adapted to work with time series [25] and compare their results with those obtained with the RF algorithm, which is still used as a standard classifier in many recent studies.
-Our use case focuses on a relatively small dataset, \(\sim\) 4400 reference plots, which is nevertheless larger than the dataset used in many studies, such as [24].
-Moreover, the study area is the Centre-Val de Loire region of France and its surroundings, which corresponds to a large area (11 S2 tiles, 110000 km\(^2\)).
-We also validated our results on an independent validation dataset for 4 key species (oak, pine, beech and chestnut), which was mainly used to analyze the generalization of the mapping to unseen areas and minority species.
-Complementary to previous studies such as [24], some key steps are analyzed in more details in our study, in particular the imbalanced data problem and the hyperparameter choice of the different algorithms.
-Finally, the configuration files and implemented DL models used with the open source iota2 software [26], a processing chain for the operational production of land cover maps from remotely sensed image time series, have been made available: https://framagit.org/fl.mouret/tree_species_classification_iota2.
+Therefore, in this paper we propose to explore pixel-level deep learning strategies adapted to work with time series [26] and compare their results with those obtained with the RF algorithm, which is still used as a standard classifier in many recent studies.
+Our use case focuses on a relatively small dataset, \(\sim\) 4400 reference plots, which is nevertheless larger than the dataset used in many studies, such as [25].
+Moreover, the study area is the Centre-Val de Loire region of France and its surroundings, which corresponds to a large area (11 S2 tiles, 110000 km\(^2\)) with wide variety of tree species and silvicultural practices.
+We also validated our results on an independent validation dataset for 4 key species (oak, pine, beech and chestnut), mainly to analyze the generalization of the mappings to unseen areas and minority species.
+Complementary to previous studies such as [25], some key steps are analyzed in more details in our study, in particular the imbalanced data problem and the hyperparameter choice of the different algorithms.
+Finally, the implemented DL models used with the open source iota2 Python library [27], a processing chain for the operational production of land cover maps from remotely sensed image time series, have been made available: https://framagit.org/fl.mouret/tree_species_classification_iota2.
+In this respect, the proposed framework can easily be applied to other case studies.

 2 Study area and data↩︎